-In the first sentence I ever spoke to her, a small blob of spit shot through my lips, hung in the air for an instant, and gently lighted on the front of her blouse.
-She wrinkled her face and frantically brushed at the drop.
-Then she glared at me, turned on her heel, and twitched off down the hallway, crushing my fragile teen-age ego.
+Then I recalled my pursuit of Sylvia Prattler.
+She was a little out of my league, but I mustered the nerve to ask for a date.
+In the first sentence I ever spoke to her, a blob of spit shot through my lips, hung in the air, and gently lighted on her blouse.
+She wrinkled her nose and aggressively brushed at the droplet.
+Next, she stared me in the eyes, shook her head, spun, and twitched down the hallway, mashing my teen-age heart.

-“I hate ta bother ya, but I ran outta bait.
-The fish keep cleanin’ my hook,” he said.
+“Yeah.
+I hate ta bother ya, but I'm outta bait.
+They’re cleanin’ my hook,” he said.

 “No chance,” I said.

-“Wait a second Hoover.
-You can borrow my Rooster Tail.
-But don’t lose it,” I said.
+“All right.
+Wait a second Hoover.
+You can borrow a Rooster Tail.
+Don’t lose it,” I said.

-“Thanks Hill,” he exclaimed.
+“Thanks Hill,” he smiled.